Moving in with your loved one is always an exciting time but there are some mistakes couples make to ruin the experience.

 While moving in with a new partner may be a big commitment, sharing a home can also help you learn more about each other.

 A licensed marriage and family therapist advises couples to take it slow.
-It’s also an important step in your relationship.
+It is also an important step in your relationship.

 Taking your relationship to the next level requires taking some time to learn more about each other.